Addis food test and walking tour

 Tour code: AT026

-Mode of transportation: on foot
+Mode of transportation: walking tour

-Tour Description: there are several kinds of dishes most of them unique to the country, so its worth familiarizes yourself with Ethiopian delicious spicy food.
+Tour Description: There are several kinds of dishes most of them unique to the country, so its worth familiarizes yourself with Ethiopian delicious spicy food.